-FUNDAMENTALS OF INTELLIGENCE OPERATIONS
+FUNDAMENTALS OF INTELLIGENCE FOR LAW ENFORCEMENT PROFESSIONALS

-Course Description: This course is designed to provide intelligence professionals an understanding of fundamental intelligence processes and concepts.
+Course Description: This course is designed to provide law enforcement professionals an understanding of fundamental intelligence processes and concepts.
 Student learning will be reinforced with individual and group practical applications focused on developing an understanding of the interaction between each of the steps within the intelligence cycle.

-- Identify and discuss the fundamentals of the intelligence cycle. - Discuss the differences between information and intelligence. - Discuss the intelligence cycle and associated steps within the cycle. - Discuss and identify the four steps to intelligence preparation of the operating environment. - Describe the application of collections methodology and how to develop information requirements. - Describe and discuss the fundamentals of analysis. - Define and apply analytical tools. - Describe and apply a method for prioritizing targets.
+- Identify and discuss the fundamentals of the intelligence cycle. - Discuss the differences between information and intelligence. - Discuss the intelligence cycle and associated steps within the cycle. - Discuss and identify the four steps to intelligence preparation of the operating environment. - Describe the application of collections methodology and how to develop information requirements. - Describe and discuss the fundamentals of analysis. - Define and apply analytical tools - Describe and apply a method for prioritizing targets.

-Support Materials: Student manuals, Classroom presentation materials, handouts, easel and whiteboards.
+Prerequisite(s): None Length of Course: 5 days Maximum Number of Participants: 30 Minimum Number of Participants: 8 Support Materials: Student manuals, Classroom presentation materials, handouts, easel and whiteboards.